 The growing popularity of flipped classrooms gives students the opportunity to watch videos and complete tutorials during math workshop to learn content at their own pace.
 Content is then reinforced in a small group setting or as a large group later in the lesson cycle.

 Videos are also fantastic springboards into a lesson!
 In fact, it’s an excellent way to use math ‘n’ literature.
 For example, record yourself reading a math picture book, such as Pigs will be Pigs by Amy Axelrod, while sharing the pictures via video.
 Then create a follow-up activity to extend the learning.
 (Disclaimer: If you use this technique, I recommend making the videos accessible only to you and your students.
-Posting the video online for the world to see could be a violation of copyright laws.)
+Posting the video online for the world to see could be a violation of copyright laws.
+Check with the book publisher for more information.)

 Popular learning platforms, like Google Classroom and Seesaw, give teachers many more ways to integrate math and technology.
-In fact, digital activities are gaining popularity.
+In fact, digital activities have gained popularity, especially since this was the primary mode of instruction during the recent pandemic.

 So, what is a digital activity?
-Digital activities are much like the activities students complete with their hands, but they are on the computer.
-From task cards and drag and drop activities to online quizzes, students can do the same learning activities they do at their seats with a computer or a tablet.
+Digital activities are much like the activities students complete with paper and pencil, but they are on the computer.
+From task cards and drag and drop activities to online quizzes, students can complete the same learning activities they do at their seats with a computer or a tablet.

-Click the link below to see a digital learning activity in action.
+Don’t see the video?
+Click here to see a digital activity in action!

 Many classrooms have regular access to computers and tablets, so let’s take advantage of them.
 After all, it’s one less activity to create when you’re exhausted after a long week of teaching, grading, and listening to parent

-Adding technology activities to my math station rotation helped me fill my station buckets and gave me my Friday nights back.
-After a while, I even had a “plug ‘n’ play” list of technology activities and resources I could pull from when I sat down to plan my station rotations, simplifying my planning process and putting an end to me staying at school until midnight . . . yes, you read that right . . . digging through all of my resources to find the best learning activities to help students master next week’s target skills.
+Adding technology activities to my math station rotation helped me fill my math station buckets and gave me my Friday nights back.
+After a while, I even had a “plug ‘n’ play” list of technology activities and resources I could pull from when I sat down to plan my station rotations, simplifying my planning process and putting an end to me staying at school until midnight, yes, you read that right, digging through all of my resources to find the best learning activities to help students master the next week’s target skills.

 Need help getting started using technology in math workshop?
 Check out these management tips and grab the free download!